koesterlab/data-science-for-bioinfo/src/workflows/snakemake.md

 save.image(file = "my_dump.RData")
 ```

-In an interactive R session, you can then load this workspace and interactively explore / debug what’s going on:
+In an interactive R session, first load all the `library()`s that you need for the script.
+Then you can load the full workspace and interactively explore / debug what’s going on:

 ```r
 load("my_dump.RData")